 In the New Testament, after Judas killed himself, the disciples cast lots to see who would be his replacement.
 The lot fell to Matthias, but this was before Pentecost.
-Since the New Testament does not have any instance of Christians casting lots to discern the will of God after Pentecost, we conclude that after the arrival of the Holy Spirit we do not need to rely on that method, but instead must rely on the ministry of the Holy Spirit and the further revelation found in the New Testament.
+Since the New Testament does not have any instance of Christians casting lots to discern the will of God after Pentecost, we conclude that after the arrival of the Holy Spirit that we do not need to rely on that method but instead must rely on the ministry of the Holy Spirit and the further revelation found in the New Testament.

 Following is a listing of verses dealing with casting lots as cited from the New Nave’s Topical Bible by Swanson, James, and Orville Nave, 1994.

 Lev.
 16:8; Num.
 34:13; 36:2; Josh.
 17:14; 18:6, 8, 10; 21:8; 1 Chr.
 6:65; 24:31; 25:8; 26:13, 14; Neh.
 10:34; 11:1; Esth.
 3:7; 9:24; Psa.
 22:18; Prov.
 1:14; 16:33; Isa.
 34:17; Ezek.
 24:6; Joel 3:3; Obad.
 1:11; Jonah 1:7; Mic.
 2:5; Nah.
 3:10; Matt.
 27:35; Mark 15:24; Luke 23:34; John 19:24; Acts 1:17, 26; 1 Pet.
 5:3

 - 1. Elwell, Walter A., and Barry J. Beitzel.
 Baker Encyclopedia of the Bible.
 Grand Rapids, MI: Baker Book House, 1988.